 The following environments, on the other hand, are typically not for those capable of fulfilling their daily living needs.
 Often times, families and/or guardians seek out the following facilities for their loved one with a disability.
 This portion of the guide is intended to assist families and guardians of individuals with disabilities in finding an environment that will provide a proper level of care for that individual with a disability.
 Keep in mind that it is important to include your loved one throughout the search process.
 Make certain you understand his/her desires.
 If you currently care for an individual with a disability, the following may help you and your loved one determine the most appropriate environment.

-Furthermore, Assisted Living Facilities can be very costly and may not be covered under Insurance plans or Medicaid.
-The average cost can begin at $1000 per month and rise to as high as $3000 per month with the addition of various services and amenities.
-To find out whether or not your state offers payment assistance through either Medicaid or Supplemental Security Income call the Medicaid Office in your state.
+Supported Living can be very costly and may not be covered under Insurance plans or Medicaid.
+The average cost can begin at $2500-$3000 per month and will increase with the addition of services and amenities.
+To find out whether or not your state offers payment assistance through either Medicaid or Supplemental Security Income call the Centers for Medicare and Medicaid Services in your state.
 You can also contact your local human services office.

 If you indeed feel this environment is best for your loved one, it is extremely important you take great care and consideration when choosing a facility.
 Involve your loved one throughout the decision-making process as much as possible.
 It is especially important to take your loved one's interests into consideration, as many facilities will offer specialized programs.
 Tour the facilities several times at different points throughout the day so that you can get a clear picture of the environment.
 Throughout your research take special note of the following: